 This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human IGFBP4 (rh IGFBP4; Catalog#10967-H08H; NP_001543.2; Met 1-Glu 258).
 The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.